monikasri04/StudySync/README.md

 Objective

-SkillSwap is a web application designed to help students connect with one another, share knowledge, exchange skills, and learn in a more interactive and collaborative environment.
+The SkillSwap project is a web application aimed at assisting students in interacting with each other, exchanging knowledge, practicing skills, and engaging in collaborative learning.

 Tools & Technologies Used